Unity-Labs-Development/Backend-Service-API-Demo/README.md

 Regardless of whether it's your own code or our coding challenge, write your README as if it was for a production service.
 Include the following items:

 * Description of the problem and solution.
-* Whether the solution focuses on database, blockchain, crypto wallet, or UI/UX.
+* Whether the solution focuses on database, blockchain, crypto wallet.
 * Reasoning behind your technical choices, including architectural.
 * Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
 * Link to other code you're particularly proud of.